What we do

 Our CEO, Jeremy Hall comments on buying and selling a leasing company

-Wyse Leasing grew and prospered.
-This was mainly by bringing on board some really talented people around the UK.
-We set up a number of regional offices therefore providing local support to both the dealers and customers we worked with.
+Wyse Leasing grew and prospered, largely due to bringing on board some exceptionally talented individuals from across the UK.
+We established several regional offices, enabling us to provide local support to both the dealers and customers we worked with.

 If you are looking to sell your leasing company, please contact us for a confidential conversation.